STS-33: Mission summary

 STS-33 was originally scheduled to launch on November 20, 1989, but was delayed because of problems with the integrated electronics assemblies which controlled the ignition and separation of the shuttle's solid rocket boosters (SRBs).
 STS-33 was the third night launch of the Space Shuttle program, and the first since shuttle flights resumed in 1988 following the Challenger disaster of 1986.

 During the mission, Discovery deployed a single satellite, USA-48 (1989-090B).
-Experts believe that this was a secret Magnum ELINT (ELectronic INTtelligence) satellite headed for geosynchronous orbit, similar to that launched by STS-51-C in 1985, making this mission essentially a duplicate of that earlier mission.
+Experts believe that this was a secret Magnum ELINT (ELectronic INTelligence) satellite headed for geosynchronous orbit, similar to that launched by STS-51-C in 1985, making this mission essentially a duplicate of that earlier mission.
 According to Jim Slade of ABC News, USA-48 was intended to eavesdrop on military and diplomatic communications from the Soviet Union, China, and other communist states.
 The satellite deployed by STS-33 was a replacement for the one launched by STS-51-C, which was running out of the maneuvering fuel required for keeping its station over the Indian Ocean.
 However, astronaut Gary E. Payton stated in 2009 that STS-51-C's payload is "still up there, and still operating".

 Aviation Week claimed that during STS-33, the shuttle initially entered an 204 km x 519 km orbit at an inclination of 28.45° to the equator.
-It then executed three Orbital Manoeuvering System (OMS) burns, the last on its fourth orbit.
+It then executed three Orbital Maneuvering System (OMS) burns, the last on its fourth orbit.
 The first burn was to circularize the orbit at 519 km.
 The satellite was deployed on the seventh orbit, and ignited its Inertial Upper Stage (IUS) booster at the ascending node of the eighth orbit, successfully placing it in a geostationary transfer orbit (GTO).
 This was the eighth IUS launched aboard the shuttle, and the seventh successfully deployed.

 STS-33 suffered a cabin leak in the Waste Collection System.

 STS-33 was observed by the 1.6 m telescope of the U.S. Air Force Air Force Maui Optical and Supercomputing observatory (AMOS) during five passes over Hawaii.
 Spectrographic and infrared images of the shuttle obtained with the Enhanced Longwave Spectral Imager (ELSI) were aimed at studying the interactions between gases released by the shuttle's primary reaction control system (RCS) and residual atmospheric oxygen and nitrogen species in orbit.

 The landing was initially scheduled for November 26, 1989, but was postponed for a day because of strong winds at the landing site.
 Discovery landed at Edwards Air Force Base, California, on November 27, 1989, at 7:30:16 p.m.
 EST, after a mission duration of 5 days, 0 hour, 6 minutes, and 46 seconds.